The Emperor (film)

 The Emperor is a short film by George Lucas about the radio DJ Bob Hudson (known as "The Emperor"), made while Lucas was a film student at the University of Southern California's film school.

+Production

 The film was made in 1967 when Lucas returned to USC as a graduate student.
 A 20-minute documentary, the film was made in 10 weeks.